Computerized System Validation CSV

 1. Document requirements

-If the requirements for your software and computer system are not or not completely documented, catch up on this retroactively.
+If the requirements for your software and computerized system are not or not completely documented, catch up on this retroactively.

 2. Specify test cases